espressif/esp-idf/docs/en/security/flash-encryption.rst

 :link_to_translation:`zh_CN:[中文]`

+.. only:: esp32

-This document provides introduction to Flash encryption concept on ESP32 and demonstrates how this feature can be used during development as well as production by the user using a sample example.
+    This document provides introduction to Flash encryption concept on {IDF_TARGET_NAME} and demonstrates how this feature can be used during development as well as production by the user using a sample example.
 The primary intention of the document is to act as a quick start guide to test and verify flash encryption operations.
 The details of the flash encryption block can be found in the `ESP32 Technical reference manual`_.

     .. _ESP32 Technical Reference Manual: https://www.espressif.com/sites/default/files/documentation/esp32_technical_reference_manual_en.pdf

+.. only:: esp32s2beta

+    This document provides introduction to Flash encryption concept on {IDF_TARGET_NAME} and demonstrates how this feature can be used during development as well as production by the user using a sample example.
+The primary intention of the document is to act as a quick start guide to test and verify flash encryption operations.
+The details of the flash encryption block can be found in the `ESP32-S2 Technical reference manual`_.

+    .. _ESP32-S2 Technical Reference Manual: https://www.espressif.com/sites/default/files/documentation/esp32s2_technical_reference_manual_en.pdf

 Introduction
 ------------

-Flash encryption is a feature for encrypting the contents of the ESP32's attached SPI flash.
+Flash encryption is a feature for encrypting the contents of the {IDF_TARGET_NAME}'s attached SPI flash.
 When flash encryption is enabled, physical readout of the SPI flash is not sufficient to recover most flash contents.
-Encryption is applied by flashing the ESP32 with plaintext data, and (if encryption is enabled) the bootloader encrypts the data in place on first boot.
+Encryption is applied by flashing the {IDF_TARGET_NAME} with plaintext data, and (if encryption is enabled) the bootloader encrypts the data in place on first boot.

 With flash encryption enabled, following kinds of flash data are encrypted by default: